-The CDFedit program allows the display and/or modification of practically all of the contents of a CDF by way of a text-mode-full-screen interface.
-It is also possible to run CDFedit in a browse-only mode in order to prevent accidental modifications.
-CDFedit can also be used to create a new CDF file if a CDF does not exist with the provided file path.
-The newly created CDF file can be of either default version, V3.\, or a backward version, i.e., V2.7.
-If the environment variable CDF\FILEBACKWARD on Unix or Windows or CDF\$FILEBACKWARD on OpenVMS is set to TRUE, the new file is then automatically a V2.7 file.
+3 Running CDFedit in a browse-only mode provides the same functionality as CDFbrowse once did.

+The newly created CDF file can be of either default version, V3., or a backward version, i.e., V2.7.
+If the environment variable CDF_FILEBACKWARD on Unix or Windows or CDF\$FILEBACKWARD on OpenVMS is set to TRUE, the new file is then automatically a V2.7 file.
 If this environment variable is not set or set to anything other than TRUE, then there is an option to choose for the file version when the program is executed.